cyn-crypto/Healthcare-Provider-ROI-Value-Based-Care-Analytics-System/README.md

 A full analytics pipeline for evaluating provider performance, modeling financial ROI from patient steering, and tracking value-based care KPIs.

 ---
+## Project Overview
+This project builds the analytics infrastructure for a value-based care steering program.
+Using 50,000 synthetic claims across 80 providers, it scores every provider on a composite index of cost efficiency, clinical quality, and utilization, then models the financial return from steering patients toward higher-value providers.
+Four steering scenarios are simulated — from 10% to 50% of eligible members — quantifying net savings, readmission reductions, and ER visit avoidance.
+Product analytics KPIs track steering effectiveness, provider engagement, and cost-per-member savings over time.
+Five Tableau dashboards surface the results for operational, strategic, and executive audiences.
+All analytical outputs pass a nine-point data validation and QA suite before export.

 ## Project structure